microsoft/code-with-engineering-playbook/docs/machine-learning/envisioning-and-problem-formulation.md

 The envisioning process usually entails a series of 'envisioning' sessions where the data science team work alongside subject-matter experts to formulate the problem in such a way that there is a shared understanding a shared understanding of the problem domain, a clear goal, and a predefined approach to evaluating a potential solution.

-## Understanding the problem domain
+## Understanding the Problem Domain

 Generally, before defining a project scope for a data science investigation, we must first understand the problem domain: